 Rider, hardback, 288pp; original price £8.99.

-Order direct by post: only £7.99 incl. p&p (UK): select PayPal link to pay online, or send cheque or international money order payable to C. Hamilton, to The Old Bakery, Llandogo, Monmouth NP25 4TA, UK
+Order direct by post: £7.99 incl. p&p (UK): select PayPal link to pay online, or send cheque payable to S. Eddy, to The Old Bakery, Llandogo, Monmouth NP25 4TA, UK.

 In this book, the Celtic myths are put back into the mouths of the bards in order to restore their original meaning.